emarsden/pg-el/README.md

 - [CrateDB](https://crate.io/): tested with version 5.0.1.

 ## Installation

 To install manually, place the file `pg.el` in a directory on your `load-path`, byte-compile it (using for example `B` in dired) and add the following to your Emacs initialization file:

     (require 'pg)

-SCRAM-SHA-256 authentication (which is the default authentication method since PostgreSQL version
-14) is implemented by calling out to the `nettle-pbkdf2` application, which must be installed (typically available in the `nettle-bin` package of your distribution).